NDecision/Banzai/README.md

 Of course it can be used to organize code regardless of external I/O, but it's performance advantage is primarily based on async and the pipeline pattern is a good way to force some organizational constraints on processing pipelines, such as applying rules or transformations to a subject.

-### Whats's new with 3.0
+### Whats's new with 4.0
 - All projects have been updated to .Net Standard 2.0.
 This makes them compatible with .Net 4.6.1 / .Net Core 2.0 or later.
-- Banzai.Serilog has been added!
+- All logging providers have been removed in favor of the Microsoft.Extensions.Logging approach.
-- Banzai.JavaScript has been removed as the ClearScript project is now defunct.
+- Support for System.Text.Json has been added as an alternative to Json.NET
+- All References (Autofac, Ninject, Json.NET) have been updated in their respective libraries

 ## Basic Concepts